Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Model describing primary dengue infection

 The equations describing the model are given by:

-where the relevant variables are: S-healthy cells (e.g. Human monocytes/ macrophages), I-infected cells, V-Dengue virus particles, B- B lymphocytes and A-neutralizing antibodies.
-The description of the parameters controlling the dynamics are given in table.1.
+where the relevant variables are: S-healthy cells (e.g. among monocytes, macrophages, dendritic cells, mast cells or hepatocytes), I-infected cells, V-Dengue virus particles, B- B lymphocytes and A-neutralizing antibodies.
+The description of the parameters controlling the dynamics are given in Table 1.

-The concept of Heaviside step function, $ H $, and delay in antibody production is similar to the ones used earlier in immune response models \cite{Dib77,Fow81}.
-However our model includes two different time delays $\tau_{1}$ and $\tau_{2}$.
-The time delay $\tau_{1}$, introduced through the Heaviside step function, is the time period that is required for the first production of antibodies after the virus and B-lymphocytes interact.
-This delay is biologically significant since production of antibodies after the virions have interacted with the B-lymphocytes is a complex process involving multiple steps.
-The B-cells have to undergo differentiations before they can be transformed into the plasma cells capable of producing antibodies\cite{Jan01}.
-Thus the Heaviside step function $ H(t) $ is defined as,\\

-The other time delay $\tau_{2}$, introduced in our model, takes into consideration the time required to produce antibodies from plasma cells (which are modified B-cells).
-At any time $t$, the model will consider the plasma cell (same variable as B-cells in our model) concentration present at time $(t - \tau_{2})$.
-From the descriptions of both the time delays, it follows that $ \tau_{1} > \tau_{2} $.\\ For this model the reproduction ratio, $R_0$, calculated by using the next generation method \cite{Die00} is:
+The concept of Heaviside step function, $ H $, and delay in antibody production is similar to the ones used earlier in immune response models \cite{Fow81,Dib77}.
+Our model includes two time delays $\tau_{1}$ and $\tau_{2}$.
+For an infection beginning at time t=0, the total time delay $\tau_{1}$, introduced through the Heaviside step function, is the time period that is required for the first production of antibodies after the virus and B-lymphocytes interact.
+This process involves two significant biological steps: conversion of B-cells to plasma cells and production of antibodies from plasma cells.
+On coming in contact with the virions for the first time, the B-cells have to undergo multiple differentiations before they can be transformed into the plasma cells or B-cells capable of producing antibodies specific to the attacking viral antigen \cite{Jan01}.
+This delay is biologically significant since production of plasma cells (denoted by the same variable as B-cells in our model \cite{Kle80}) after the virions have interacted with the B-lymphocytes is a complex process involving multiple steps.
+The second part of the total delay, more specifically, time delay $\tau_{2}$ introduced in our model, takes into consideration the time required to produce antibodies from the plasma cells.
+This would mean that at any time $t$, the model will consider the plasma cell concentration present at time $(t - \tau_{2})$ for the production of antibodies.
+It must be noted that the time delay $ \tau_{1} $ includes the time delay $ \tau_{2} $.